hoangdaicntt/react-singapore-map/README.md

 - The `placement` prop controls how content is positioned relative to the coordinate point
 - Element IDs in SVG must follow the format: `Dot<postal_code>` (e.g., Dot75, Dot45) to display content at postal code locations
 - Path IDs must follow the format: `Path<postal_code>` (e.g., Path75, Path45) to define regions by postal code
+- When using TypeScript with `verbatimModuleSyntax`, import types via `import { type PostalCode } from 'react-singapore-map'`

 ## Development